mhdirkse/counting-language/README.md

 An experiment looks like a function but it has a different meaning that is specific to probability theory.
 An experiment contains "sample" statements.
 The statement `sample d1 from distribution 1, 2, 3, 4, 5, 6`
-means: Draw the stochastic variable from the probability distribution `distribution 1, 2, 3, 4, 5, 6`, which means a uniform distribution from 1 to 6, and store the sampled value in variable `d1`.
+means: Draw a stochastic variable from the probability distribution `distribution 1, 2, 3, 4, 5, 6`, which means a uniform distribution from 1 to 6, and store the sampled value in variable `d1`.
 The interpreter iterates over all possible values for `d1` and maintains